Tashan Weir: Construction

-The dam is about 110 meters long and its top is approximately 5 meters wide.
-Its outer part is composed of roughly regular stones (2 to 3 meters long and 0.2 to 0.35 meters thick) while its internal structure consists of a mixture of stone and wood.
-To consolidate the structure, molten iron was directly injected in some sections.
-The dam was designed to adjust according to the flow of the river and to mitigate risks associated with natural geological erosion.
-Maintenance and restructuring work have been continuously carried out, from the imperial dynasties to the present day.
+The dam is about 110 metres long and its crest is about 5 metres wide.
+Its body is made up of stacked stones (each about 2 to 3 metres long and 0.2 to 0.35 metres thick).
+To strengthen the structure, molten iron was directly injected into some sections.
+From the imperial dynasties to the present day, the dam has been continuously maintained and restructured.